Emergency power gensets

 Fluctuations in the electricity grid are increasing due to the fluctuating supply of wind and solar energy.
 If, for example, the current electricity consumption exceeds the electricity production, this must be compensated by capacity reserves - so-called positive control energy.
 Your emergency power generator can easily supply such capacity reserves, provided it has a minimum output of 250 kW and can run synchronous with the grid frequency.

 - Additional revenues: You achieve attractive revenues with your emergency generator and thus turn a cost factor into a source of income.

-- Full service: We take care of the integration of your emergency power genset into the virtual power plant and carry out the test procedure for the control energy, the prequalification, for you.
+- Service-oriented: We take care of the connection of your emergency power to the virtual power plant and carry out the test procedure for the control energy, the prequalification, for you.

 - Safety: Your genset continues to serve its primary function, of course.
 Emergency operation always takes precedence over control energy calls.

 - Restrictions: You can also limit the operating hours of your genset to a defined call time per year.

 Always up to date via app and PC